TRON-Bioinformatics/neofox/README.md

 ### Logging

-Logs are written to the standard error by default.
+Logs are written to the standard error and to the output folder by default.
 Optionally they can be written to a file by setting the environment variable `NEOFOX_LOGFILE` pointing to the desired file.